Soho Hospital in Belleville NJ, a brief history

 Belleville will now be able to address senior citizen housing, Amato said.
 It's not a political issue, it's a people issue.
 We have to try to help people.
 Belleville is one of the last townships in the county to provide senior housing.

 "What other use is more appropriate?"
-He said, pointing out the area around the country property.
+He said, pointing out the area around the county property.
 Belleville's fire headquarters is located on the site."
 County operated Hendricks Field Golf Course "is across the street – that's being renovated now, Belleville and Branch Brook parks are diagonal.
 The site is just minutes from both Mountainside Hospital and Clara Maas Medical Center.
 The site is also convenient to the [Newark] City Subway, the Garden State Parkway and area shopping centers.

 "Whatever develops will include senior citizen housing, possibly a complex and a recreation center," Amato said.
 The county administration is taking a strong look at the idea of senior health care" in the form of a continuing health care center incorporated into the site.
 Amato would like to look at the development as part of a total senior citizen complex, from health care to housing.